moderncampus/cms-examples/example-code-az-index/readme.md

-***The included source code, service and information is provided as is, and OmniUpdate makes no promises or guarantees about its use or misuse.
-The source code provided is recommended for advanced users and may not be compatible with all implementations of OU Campus.***
+***The included source code, service and information is provided as is, and Modern Campus makes no promises or guarantees about its use or misuse.
+The source code provided is recommended for advanced users and may not be compatible with all implementations of Omni CMS.***

 # A to Z Index

-This package contains the code needed to take an OU Campus sitemap and output a list of each page in the sitemap at the time the page is published.
+This package contains the code needed to take an Omni CMS sitemap and output a list of each page in the sitemap at the time the page is published.
 The default styling for the output uses Bootstrap, which can be adjusted with CSS/XSL for different output structures and styles.

 ## Using the Starter Code